jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

 We could also use the `vec!` macro to make a vector of two integers or a vector of five string slices.
 We wouldn’t be able to use a function to do the same because we wouldn’t know the number or type of values up front.

-Listing 19-36 shows a slightly simplified definition of the `vec!` macro.
+The code snippet below shows a slightly simplified definition of the `vec!` macro.

 ```rust
     #[macro_export]